nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![filedirectory](images/ug/ug_edit_step1.PNG)

 **Step 2**: We want to edit the category of the flashcard to Trivial and rating to 1.
-Type the command `edit 2 c/Trivial r/1`
+Type the command `edit 2 c/Trivial r/1` and press Enter.

 ![filedirectory](images/ug/ug_edit_step2.PNG)